Can smiling wreck your facial harmony?

 If you’re a vampire and/or an Ethereal Dramatic, you may feel self-conscious about your smile: you may worry that it doesn’t harmonize with your face’s otherworldly, intimidating vibes.

 Beautiful Robert Pattinson embodies a convincing vampire with his Ethereal Dramatic face type.
-This isn’t the facial expression he has in the movie posters.
+This isn’t the facial expression he has on the movie posters.

-Of all the types, a Natural’s resting face may best approximate a human smile.
+Of all the types, a Natural’s resting face may best approximate a smile.
 This is because Naturals tend to have wide, friendly faces, and smiles tend to make faces look wider and friendlier.
-So Naturals may appear especially harmonious when they smile.
+So Naturals may appear especially harmonious smiling.

 But what about other types, like Romantics and Ingenues, who have rounded lips and eyes—features that can appear less rounded, and so maybe less harmonious, when narrowed by a smile?
 Should some types not smile at times when they want to look their best?